speranskydanil/json-api/README.md

 ```

 `error` method will be generated automatically for responses.<br>
-`ok?` method which was used alreay several times returns true if code is "200".
+`ok?` method which was used already several times returns true if code is "200".

 ## Logging